 The last thing a brand new subscriber wants to see when they check their inbox is BUY NOW!
 LIMITED TIME OFFER!
 CLOSING SOON!
 DON’T DELAY!
 This marketing language has become a big turn-off for email subscribers, especially those who are new to your list.

 It’s not that limited time offers or persuading subscribers to buy is a bad thing– it’s just often presented too soon.
-When you begin crafting the content for your marketing funnel, you don’t want to jump right into the sale.
+When you begin crafting the content for your email marketing funnel, you don’t want to jump right into the sale.

-It’s best to begin your marketing funnel with educational emails to build trust with your subscriber.
-This is why email courses or email challenges are great for email marketing funnels.
+It’s best to begin your funnel with educational emails to build trust with your subscriber.
+This is why email courses or email challenges are great for email funnels.
 After you educate your audience on your product topic, then and only then will you start to weave your sales pitch into the copy.

 After a subscriber becomes a customer, you’ll have the chance to use other marketing funnels to convert them for additional products.
 Hopefully the next time you introduce a product, it will be an even easier sell because they already trust you and love the quality content you produce.

 This is how you create lifetime customers, which is the holy grail of all sales marketing.
 It’s typically more affordable to retain current customers than acquire new ones, meaning lifetime customers will save you money while helping you earn money. #swoon

 Here are some additional tips to help you nurture subscribers into lifetime customers: